One of Fernie's icon mountains with its majestic trapezoid stature that faces the city on its northwest side.

-This newly developed trail starts off switch-backing through dense forest then eventually leading to spectacular views of chutes where winter avalanche have shaped the land scape.
-There is a bench about three quarters of the way up the hike offering stunning views of Mt Baldy.
+This trail starts off switch-backing through dense forest then eventually leading to spectacular views of chutes where winter avalanches have shaped the landscape.
+There is a bench about three-quarters of the way up the hike offering stunning views of the Three Sisters peaks.
 This is often the finishing point for many beginner hikers or hikers with children as the terrain past this point gets steeper and more challenging.
-From the bench the route becomes increasing steeper and near the peak there is loose, dry, rocky terrain.
-Use caution in this area as the trail can be slippery if wet.
-The views at the top of the ridge are stunning, with the Three Sisters, Mt Hosmer, and Mt Proctor all lining up to the North.

 From the bench, the route becomes increasingly steeper and less shaded by the trees.
 You'll traverse several chutes where you'll get your first glimpse of Fernie from high up.
 As you approach the peak the trail will become loose, dry, and rocky requiring some scrambling.
 Use caution in this area as the trail can be slippery if wet and fairly exposed.
 There are two small benches at the ridge top to rest your weary legs whilst you soak in the unique views of the valley, ski resort, and wilderness backcountry behind the ridge towards the Three Sisters.

 Connection to Heiko's Trail: Mount Fernie Trail connects to Heiko's Trail.
 Once at the top of Mount Fernie Trail you can continue to Windy Pass and the famous Heiko's Trail via Rocky Road (4km section of trail).
 NOTE: this should not be done without planning ahead for it as it would add at least another half day or longer to the return hike.